How to Calculate Voltage Drop in 12V and 24V Systems

 How to Measure Voltage Drop

-2. Measure voltage at battery terminals - should read ~12.6V
+2. Measure voltage at battery terminals - should read around 12.6V

 3. Measure voltage at device terminals - should read close to battery voltage